Malaise era: 1973 oil crisis

-Effects on brands
+Effects on automakers

 The cumulative effect of these changes on the car lineups of American manufacturers was a series of redesigns and discontinuations of engine types and vehicle models and an overall lowering of performance.
+Safety regulations also led to a major shift away from the ornate styling that post-war American cars were known for in favor of sleeker, simpler designs with sharper edges that would be a staple of Malaise-era cars.

+Ford, General Motors and Chrysler also called upon their European divisions who had the necessary expertise in designing smaller, more fuel efficient vehicles, and in some cases adapted their European designs for the US market.
+Ford for instance, imported the 1970 Mercury Capri and its first generation 1978 Fiesta, whilst GM leveraged its Opel division to design the sub-compact/compact T-body and J-body platforms.
+Chrysler opted to bring entire models drawn from its European subsidiaries Rootes and Simca, respectively the 1972 Plymouth Cricket and the jointly developed Dodge Omni/Plymouth Horizon.

-The first-generation Mustang was cancelled after the 1973 model year, replaced with the well-selling but now oft-derided Mustang II, a platform which in its first year (1974) was over a foot shorter in length and some 800 pounds lighter but also peaked at 105 net horsepower compared to the previous years' (already emission-reduced) maximum of 266 net horsepower.
-Some cars were redesigned to fit in entirely different automotive categories: the Mercury Cougar and the Dodge Charger were transformed from muscle cars to personal luxury cars for the 1974 and 1975 model years, respectively—while the Chevrolet Nova became a luxury-oriented compact.
-The Chevrolet Chevelle continued to be built, but its SS performance option was ended after the 1973 model year, while the AMC Javelin, Dodge Challenger, Plymouth Barracuda, and Pontiac GTO were all cancelled entirely after the 1974 model year.
+The first generation Mustang was cancelled after the 1973 model year, replaced with the Ford Mustang II, a platform which in its first year was over a foot shorter in length and some 800 pounds lighter, but also peaked at 105 net horsepower compared to the previous years' (already emission-reduced) maximum of 266 net horsepower.
+Some cars were redesigned to fit in entirely different automotive categories: the Mercury Cougar and the Dodge Charger were transformed from muscle cars to personal luxury cars for the 1974 and 1975 model years, respectively, while the Chevrolet Nova became a luxury-oriented compact.
+Chevrolet continued to offer its Chevelle, but discontinued its SS performance option after the 1973 model year, while the AMC Javelin, Dodge Challenger, Plymouth Barracuda, and Pontiac GTO were all cancelled entirely after the 1974 model year.

-American automakers began introducing smaller, less powerful but more fuel efficient models to compete against foreign manufacturers, particularly the Japanese offerings.
+American automakers began introducing smaller, less powerful and more fuel efficient models to comply with new mileage requirements and compete against foreign manufacturers, particularly the Japanese offerings.
 Regardless, the sales of imports continued to climb.
 In 1978, GM sold over 5 million cars, but by 1982 they sold about 3.5 million, a decrease of 34.2%.
 Other American manufacturers saw similar losses; Ford sales fell 47% and Chrysler sales dropped 27% from 1978 to 1982.
 In the same years, Toyota sales increased from 441,800 cars to 527,128 cars, a 19.3% increase.
-Japanese brands Honda and Datsun saw increases of 33.1% and 39.1% respectively.
-A year after the onset of the 1979 oil crisis, Japanese manufacturers surpassed Detroit's production totals, becoming first in the world.
-Indeed, the share of Japanese cars in U.S. auto purchases rose from 9 percent in 1976 to 21 percent in 1980.
+Japanese automakers Honda and Datsun saw increases of 33.1% and 39.1% respectively.
+A year after the onset of the 1979 oil crisis, Japanese manufacturers surpassed Detroit's production totals, becoming the world's largest automotive industry, a position it would retain for three decades.
+Indeed, the share of Japanese cars in U.S. auto purchases rose from 9% in 1976 to 21% in 1980.